Should the Save Icon Still be a Floppy?

 Travis - yeah I noticed that.
 That whole “let me email this to myself” think kinda irks me.
 Using email as online storage just seems wrong.
 But, for some reason that’s the most intuitive method of making your files available to you from anywhere we have right now.

-15. Gravatar STop DENMARK Says:
+15. STop DENMARK Mozilla Firefox Windows says:

 Well… when have you last seen a steam locomotive crossing the road?
 This sign is still used in Europe (at least):